numbush/gcp-devops-project/README.md

-# gcp-devops-project for gilad - demo 1
+# Docker flask application

+- This app is written in python
+- It shall be deployed on GKE